Mato-T/Q-A-Pipeline/README.md

   docker run -d -p 9200:9200 -e "discovery.type=single-node" elasticsearch:7.9.2
 - The following sections will focus on the Python code in this repository.
 In the Python environment, make sure everything is up and running by sending a small HTTP request to the localhost.
 With the server running, instantiate the document store, retriever and reader.
 - At first, I will use BM25 as retriever which is an improved version of the classic Term Frequency-Inverse Document Frequency (TF-iDF) algorithm.
 It represents the question and context as sparse vectors and relevance of a query and context is then determined by computing the inner product of the two vectors.
 - As the reader, I am using FARMReader, which is based on deepset's (developed Haystack) FARM framework.
 Another possibility is the TransformersReader, which is based on the QA pipeline from Hugging Face.
-Although both readers handle a model's weight the same, Hugging Face's pipeline normalizes the start and end logits with a softmax in each passage.
+Although both readers handle a model's weight the same, Hugging Face's pipeline normalizes the start and end logits (un-normalized prediction) with a softmax in each passage.
 - As a consequence, it is only meaningful to compare answer scores between answers extracted from the same passage, where the probabilities sum to 1.
 For example, an answer score of 0.9 from one passage is not necessarily better than a score of 0.8 from another.
 In FARM, the logits are not normalized, so inter-passage answers can be compared more easily.
 - I also made a first prediction.
 The first answer fits the question, the second does not produce anything and the third is off-topic.
 In the next section, I will make a baseline evaluation with more qualitative metrics.